Qu3b411/Cryptor/README.md

 ```
 the client components are written in C, whereas the server components are Python.

 To get started building your first payload, you need a client component.
-The client should be in the client directory of the payload is defined.
+The client should be in the client directory of the payload being defined.

 main.c
 ```C